How Can Talk Therapy Improve Mental Health

 Curious about the benefits of online therapy?

-What is the definition of talk therapy?
+What is the definition of talk therapy and how does it support mental health?

-There are several different approaches to this kind of talk therapy, including but not limited to the following:
+There are several different therapeutic approaches to this kind of talk therapy, including but not limited to the following:

 • Behavioral therapy